augustmood/sicp-notes-and-exercises/chapter-3/3.3/notes/chapter-3.3.md

   which in turn trigger more events, and so on.

 - There are _`wires`_, which carry _`digital signals`_.
 A `digital signal` may
-  at any moment have only one of two possible valuess, 0 and 1.
+  at any moment have only one of two possible values, 0 and 1.

 - There are also various types of digital _`function boxes`_, which connect wires carrying input signals to other output wires.
 Such boxes produce output